Gsmith535/Hobby/README.md

-# Hobby
+# Turning data into digital art

-Data and code to generate fun images
+Data and code to generate intriguing images from distinct dataset and a variety of dat sources

 #